 Treatment with Dental Crowns Dy Dr. Handa

 A crown procedure usually requires two appointments.
 During your first appointment with Dr. Handa, she will take several dental molds of teeth to create your custom porcelain crown.
-This mold will also be used to create a temporary crown that will protect your tooth while your final crown is fabricated by a dental laboratory.
+She will use it to create a temporary crown that will protect your tooth while the dental lab is making your final crown.

 The dentist will then send the impressions to the lab so they can match them with your natural teeth color.
-During your second appointment, the temporary crown will be removed, your tooth will be thoroughly cleaned, and your new crown will be secured.
+During your second appointment, we will remove the temporary crown, thoroughly clean your tooth, and secure your new crown.

 We also offer CEREC® Same-day Crowns.
 Using 3-D technology, our dentists can fabricate a dental crown using a computer.
 This eliminates the need for a temporary crown or secondary appointment.
 Dental crowns can last patients for up to 30 years.